 3D printing has changed the landscape of manufacturing.
 Engineers, artists, entrepreneurs and hobbyists can now harness the power of 3D printing to turn an idea into reality.
-To support such creativity in accord with its long-standing mission to make discovery accessible to and affordable for everyone, the Hooksett Library is now home to a FlashForge Creator Pro 3D printer, courtesy of a generous donation by the Friends of the Library.
+To support such creativity in accord with its long-standing mission to make discovery accessible to and affordable for everyone, the Hooksett Library is home to a FlashForge Creator Pro® 3D printer, courtesy of a generous donation by the Friends of the Library, as well as an Ultimaker 3® printer.

 - Find an object on Thingiverse (also, view our Collections on Thingiverse).
 If you plan to design your own object, review the 3D Design Resources section below.